Fun & Fascinating Facts About the Cook Islands with PRHG

 Sunday is Sacred

-Strict Speed Limits
+Strict Speed Limits and No Traffic Lights

-If you’re driving in the Cook Islands, be prepared for slow and steady speeds.
-The limit is 50kmph on the main road and in villages, while Avarua (the capital), Muri Beach, and school zones have a 30kmph limit.
+Driving in the Cook Islands is deliberately slow and relaxed.
+The speed limit is 50 kmph on the main road and in villages, while Avarua, Muri Beach, and school zones have a 30 kmph limit.
+With just one main road around Rarotonga, traffic lights are unnecessary.
+Instead, drivers navigate two roundabouts, reflecting the island’s laid-back lifestyle.

 Traditional Tattoos with Deep Meaning